-a) Financial assets and financial liabilities at fair value through profit or loss
+a) Financial assets and financial liabilities at fair value through profit or loss i) Financial assets and financial liabilities held for trading

 Classification

 The company classifies its equity investments and other holdings, real estate investments and equities sold short and derivative liabilities as financial assets or financial liabilities at fair value through profit or loss.
 This category has two subcategories: financial assets or financial liabilities held for trading and those designated at fair value through profit or loss.